 7. Acknowledge your mistakes

 Perfection is a waste.
 The more human you are, the more accessible and trustworthy you are.
-When you, as the leader, are willing to acknowledge your mistakes and be vulnerable, you permit people to also make mistakes.
+When you, as a leader, are willing to acknowledge your mistakes and be vulnerable, you permit people to make mistakes as well.
 This reduces the fear of not being perfect.

 Read more about why not knowing all the answers makes you a better leader.